sageify/shln/README.md

 ```

 By default, the files are imported to ~/.shmod directory.
-To specific a folder, set the SHMOD_PATH environment variable.
+To specific a folder, set the SHMOD_HOME environment variable.